 The Consumer Member serving on the Change Board will, when acting as a Change Board Member, act in a manner consistent with the statutory functions of Citizens Advice or Citizens Advice Scotland.
 Each other Change Board Member will act in the interests of the Voting Group, Party Category or Party Categories (as applicable) by which the Change Board Member was appointed.

-In giving effect to his or her duties under Section D8.8, each Change Board Member (other than the Consumer Member) shall:
+In giving effect to their duties under Section D7.8, each Change Board Member (other than the Consumer Member) shall:

 be guided (but not bound) by the responses to the Modification Report Consultation given by Parties within the Voting Group, Party Category, or Party Categories (as applicable) by which such Change Board Member was appointed;